-The affirmative vote of the holders of a majority of the shares of the Company's voting securities represented in person or by proxy at the Annual Meeting entitled to vote on such proposal is required for the ratification of the appointment of Grant Thornton as the Company's independent registered public accounting
+The affirmative vote of the holders of a majority of the shares of the Company's voting securities represented in person or by proxy at the Annual Meeting entitled to vote on such proposal is required for the ratification of the appointment of KPMG as the Company's independent registered public accounting firm for the year ending December 31, 2014.
+If the shareholders do not ratify the appointment of KPMG, the Audit Committee will consider whether to engage a different independent registered public accounting firm but will not be obligated to do so.
+Abstentions will have the effect as a vote cast against the proposal.

-The Board of Directors recommends that you vote FOR the ratification of the appointment of Grant Thornton as the Company's independent registered public accounting firm for the year ending December 31, 2013.
+The Board of Directors recommends that you vote FOR the ratification of the appointment of KPMG as the Company's independent registered public accounting firm for the year ending December 31, 2014.